Emile31500/Emile31500/README.md

 ## Presentation

-I'm Emile Armengaud, a 21 year's french old student who's looking for a job of backend developpement in france.
+I'm Emile Armengaud, a 22-year-old back-end developer working as a freelancer.
+I specialize in PHP, particularly with the Symfony framework.
+If you're looking for a trustworthy partner to help create your project, you can contact me via the email provided in the "Main" section below.
+Hoping we will meet us soon !

-### Principle
+### Main

 💼 Backend web developper